DiaosX/ZookeeperWinServiceHost/README.md

 ## how to use ?

-1.download Release folder
+1. download Release folder
-2.set Appsetting.config,
+2. set Appsetting.config,
   only three config item need to be set:

    ServiceName:indicate service name, if you need deplay cluster environment, you must ensure every node name are not same ServiceDesc:you can give any description for your windows service ServiceDisplayName:service display name

-3.execute Install.bat as administrator permission
+3. execute Install.bat as administrator permission